 Chinese Education Advising

-Consult with advising staff at Education Academic Services (EAS), Room 139 Education Building, 1000 Bascom Mall, 608-262-1651, for general questions regarding certification to teach Chinese.
+Consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, 608-262-1651, for general questions regarding certification to teach Chinese.
 Current students can schedule a Student Services appointment online through the Starfish app in MyUW.
-Questions regarding the major should be directed to Professor Hongming Zhang, 1112 Van Hise Hall, 262-2004, email@example.com, regarding coursework in the major.
+Questions regarding the major should be directed to Professor Hongming Zhang, 1112 Van Hise Hall, 262-2004, firstname.lastname@example.org, by calling 608-262-1651, or in person.

 School of Education Advising

 Dedicated to supporting and promoting student success, the School of Education Student Services staff is here to assist students with the adjustment to college, understanding their degree and career goals, and connecting to resources.
 ESS supports prospective and current School of Education students in all programs through:

 - academic and career advising

 - mentoring and advocacy for underrepresented and international students

 - interpreting academic policy

 Students in the School of Education are encouraged to make Student Services a vital part of their academic and employment journey.

 To schedule an appointment: Current students can schedule an appointment online through the Starfish app in MyUW.
 Appointments can also be made through email at email@example.com, by calling 608-262-1651, or in person.